nelson-n/nelson-n.github.io/_posts/2023-01-07-Map-Takeaways.md

 [^1]: Maps are tools of compression that contain knowledge about the territory.
 This piece is simply a map^2, a map of a map.

 [^1]: For the search for metaphysical truths is performed both in *vain* and in *vanity*.

+[^1]: "No matter what you will do a wise man will come along and ..." - Zizek or ...
+[^1]: "I am generally opposed to wisdom." - Zizek

 [^1]: This being a result of the fact that philosophy generally starts uses natural language and broadly defined concepts to get its point across (as opposed to using a language such as mathematics which is tightly scoped to the domain of concepts where you can prove all the statements that you make).